KhronosGroup/glTF/extensions/Khronos/KHR_materials_cmnBlinnPhong/README.md

 * `N` – Normal vector
 * `L` – Light vector
 * `I` – Eye vector
-* `H` – Half-angle vector,calculated as halfway between the unit Eye and Light vectors, using the equation H= normalize(I+L)
+* `H` – Half-angle vector, calculated as halfway between the unit Eye and Light vectors, using the equation H = normalize (I+L)

 > **Implementation Note**: Writers should be aware of the range of the specular exponent (`shininess`), which is _not_ a normalized range.
 Concretely speaking, given the above equation, a `shininess` value of 1.0 corresponds to a very low shininess.
 For orientation: using the traditional OpenGL fixed function pipeline, the specular exponent was expected to be within [0, 128].
 However, using glTF, larger `shininess` values are clearly possible.
 [Mention caution with `shininess < 1` ?]